- Home

 Chevron skinks are diurnal but highly cryptic.
 They are rarely observed foraging in the open, but will occasionally be seen basking in patches of sunlight near a retreat.

 They are prone to evaporative water loss, so prefer thermally stable refuge sites.
-They are often associated with stream margins in native forest where they will live under rocks and logs, or in debris dams.
-Chevron skinks may also live under natural or anthropogenic debris in more open sites.
+They are often associated with stream margins in native forests where they will live under rocks and logs, in crevices and burrows on stream banks, or in debris dams.
+Chevron skinks may also live under natural or anthropogenic debris in more open sites, and have even been found inside houses or garden sheds on Aotea / Great Barrier Island.

 Social structure

 Largely unknown but thought to be solitary.
-They will grunt or squeak if disturbed.
+They will often grunt or squeak if disturbed.

 Breeding biology

 Female chevron skinks give birth to litters of up to 8 live young in mid to late summer.
-It is not known if chevron skink breed annually or biennially.
+It is not known whether chevron skinks breed annually or biennially.

 Diet